 Best Affordable Neighborhoods

-If you’re traveling with family, consider Lake Buena Vista, where hotel prices start at $140, making it convenient for theme park visits.
-Keep in mind that off-peak seasons, especially in September and early January, can lead to even better savings, with average rates dropping to $150–$350 per night.
-Prioritizing your traveler preferences in these neighborhoods can guarantee you enjoy budget amenities without sacrificing comfort.
+Keep in mind that off-peak seasons, especially September and early January, can lead to even better savings, with average rates dropping to $150 to $350 per night in many hotel categories.
+Prioritizing your traveler preferences in these neighborhoods can help you enjoy budget amenities without sacrificing comfort.

 Understanding Resort Fees and Other Hidden Costs

 When planning your stay in Orlando, understanding resort fees and other hidden costs is essential to avoid unexpected expenses.
-Resort fees typically range from $30 to $60 per night and often aren’t included in the initial hotel price.
-These fees cover amenities like Wi-Fi, pool access, and fitness center usage, greatly impacting your total budget.
-Many hotels advertise lower nightly rates, creating a misleading perception of affordability.
+Resort fees typically range from $30 to $60 per night and may not be included in the initial hotel price you see in search results.
+These fees can cover amenities like Wi-Fi, pool access, fitness center use, shuttle service, or resort activities.

 Smart Tips to Save on Your Orlando Hotel Stay